rrfeng1184/OpenGL_windows/README.md

 This is a windows version of GLFW/GLEW/GLM/FreeGLUT/AntTweakBar and nanogui binary file collection.

-This version is ONLY used for Visual Studio 2019 Release(Debug)/x64 mode (Probabily it is also compatible for VS2015 and VS2017).
+This version is compatible with Visual Studio 2022 Release(Debug)/x64 mode.

 For other versions of binary file, you can compile it on your own using cmake-gui windows version